 Methods of Transport

-CO2 is transported in the blood in 3 ways; as a hydrogen carbonate (HCO3–), as carbamino compounds and as dissolved CO2.
+CO2 is transported in the blood in 3 ways:

 About 30% of all CO2 is transported as carbamino compounds.
 At high concentrations carbon dioxide directly binds to amino acids and the amine groups of haemoglobin to create carbaminohaemoglobin.
 Carbamino formation is most effective at the periphery where CO2 production is high due to cellular respiration.

 The Haldane effect also contributes to the formation of carbamino compounds.
-That is, where O2 concentration is lower (as in the active peripheries where O2 is being consumed) the CO2 carrying capacity of the blood is increased.
+This occurs where O2 concentration is lower (as in the active peripheries where O2 is being consumed) and causes the CO2 carrying capacity of the blood to increase.
 This is because release of O2 from Hb promotes binding of CO2.

 Formation of carbamino compounds achieves 2 goals: